Contract Auditor (Multiple Levels)

 - Considerable knowledge and understanding of Generally Accepted Government Auditing Standards (GAGAS), Generally Accepted Accounting Principles (GAAP), Federal Acquisition Regulations (FAR), Cost Accounting Standards, Federal Tax Regulations, Agency regulations, Defense Contract Audit Manual, CIA Contracting Manual, Financial Accounting Standard Board Statements and Promulgations.

-- Proficient with computer applications and specialized databases.
+- Proficient in computer applications and specialized databases.

 - Strong organizational skills in order to plan each phase of the audits and to meet deadlines.